zschrec/SahaEOS/README.md

 #saha_hydrogen_eos.f90 with saha_hydrogen_eos_declarations.f90
 _Overview_
 While only considering hydrogen, this module uses the Saha equation to iterate until electron density converges.
 Once convergence is reached, the pressure, internal energy, and specific heat capacity are calculated and it does this over a range of temperatures.
 It outputs a file containing the ionization fraction, the pressure, the internal energy, and the specific heat capacity for each temperature.
+_To compile:_ gfortran -o saha_hydrogen_eos saha_hydrogen_eos_declarations.f90 saha_hydrogen_eos.f90
 _Configuration_
 The upper_T, lower_T, and increment_T values can be changed to iterate over different temperature ranges.
 The density of the mixture can be changed by changing the variable rho.